posm/OpenMapKitServer/README.md

 [__deployments__](deployments) is the OpenMapKit deployment API.
 This services deployment data in the [deployments data directory](data/deployments).
-Manifest files in this directory work with [posm-deployment](https://github.com/AmericanRedCross/osm-export-tool2) to provision deployment data that is fetched by OpenMapKit Android.
+Manifest files in this directory are read by OpenMapKit Android as metadata regarding the deployment data provided.
+Deployments are created by [posm-admin](https://github.com/AmericanRedCross/posm-admin). to provision deployment data that is fetched by OpenMapKit Android.

 [__odk__](odk) is the OpenMapKit ODK API.